WenSierra/serenity-js-poc/README.md

-# serenity-js-poc
+# Serenity-js-poc
 This project is a PoC to start automating APIs using Serenity JS.

 ## Technology Used
-javascript, typescript,Serenity JS, Cucumber Js, RestAssured.
+Javascript, Typescript, Serenity JS, Cucumber Js, RestAssured.

 ## Installation
 Once you have the project cloned, use your computer's terminal to run the following command in the directory where you cloned the project:
 `npm ci`
 Running npm ci downloads the Node modules this project depends on, as well as the Serenity BDD CLI reporter jar.

-## Test execution
+## Test Execution
-`npm run clean`           # removes reports from any previous test run

-`npm test`                # executes the example test suite
+`npm run clean`           # removes reports from any previous test run `npm test`                # executes the example test suite